vbier/habpanelviewer/app/src/main/assets/help.md

     Number Tablet_Volume

 ### connected indicators
-Allows to set the value of an openHAB number item to the app startup time and/or to cyclicly send a time stamp to openHAB.
+Allows to set the value of an openHAB datetime item to the app startup time and/or to cyclicly send a time stamp to openHAB.

 A sample openHAB items file looks like this:

-    Number Tablet_StartupTime
+    DateTime Tablet_StartupTime
-    Number Tablet_ConnectedTime
+    DateTime Tablet_ConnectedTime

 You can use the startup time to trigger rules that can send initializing commands to HPV.